zqwei/explore-imaging-data/README.md

 Below is an except of the demo code.
 You can find more detailed explanation in the code.

-First, load the data of behavioral variables, activities of neurons, and positions of neurons.
+First, we load the data of behavioral variables, activities of neurons, and positions of neurons.

     root_dir='/Users/XXXXX/XXXX/data/';